Cut Adrift in the Med

 Of course, some people will still make sea crossings in flimsy boats, so Europe must have a mechanism to respond.
 This involves having enough rescue vessels, but also setting up a swift and reliable disembarkation mechanism in line with international law, and a fair system to share responsibility for asylum-seekers among EU countries.

-As European governments engage with Libyan authorities to help stabilize the country, emphasis should be geared towards promoting the protection of rights, including those of refugees and migrants.
+As European governments engage with Libyan authorities to help stabilize the country, they should make human rights protection the priority in Libya, including for refugees and migrants.
 European support and assistance in Libya should help end the reliance on detention, ensure the prompt release of all those arbitrarily detained and guarantee that refugees can be resettled in a safe country.

 We can do better

-As the EU Commissioner for Migration, Home Affairs and Citizenship, Dimitris Avramopoulos said of the Sea-Watch/Sea-Eye debacle:
+As the EU Commissioner for Migration, Home Affairs and Citizenship, Dimitris Avramopoulos said of the Sea-Watch/Sea-Eye debacle in January 2019:

 “This has not been Europe’s finest hour...The European Union is about human values and solidarity.
 And if human values and solidarity are not upheld, it is not Europe.”